Some posts contain compensated links. Please read this disclaimer for more info.

 Mount Theti, Razma, Boga, and Vermoshi offer an unforgettable experience of Albania in its most natural state, experiences you certainly cannot miss.
-If you love the outdoors, Albania is one of the best places in Europe you can travel.
+If you love the outdoors, Albania is one of the best places in Europe you can travel to.

 There are many interesting activities in Tirana.
-You can see the influence of the Ottoman Empire and communist culture that adorn the city.
+You can see the influence of the Ottoman Empire and the communist culture that adorn the city.
 The city has much to offer, from museums to historic buildings and national parks.
-Basically, anything a tourist would want – Tirana has.
+Basically, anything a tourist would want, Tirana has.

 The Et’hem Bay Mosque demonstrates the beauty and friendliness of Islam.
 It is not a large mosque, but the Et’hem Bay mosque has a beautiful architectural structure.
 The interior of the dome consists of a complex image that will make your jaw drop.
 This mosque is not only a religious but also a historical symbol for Albania.

-Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, and Sheshi Skenderbej among a plethora of other attractions.
+Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, Sheshi Skenderbej, and a plethora of other attractions.

 The picturesque village of Lin is located on a small peninsula on the western shore of Lake Ohrid, a beautiful lake that separates Albania from neighboring Macedonia and is an important region of study for the southeastern part of the country.

-Lin is a beautiful place on the shores of the lake, which is, obviously, its main attraction.
-In addition, it’s a beautiful village with many sandy and pebbly beaches, ideal for a picnic on a sunny afternoon or paddleboarding on the calm, beautiful waters of Ohrid.
+Lin is a beautiful place on the lake’s shores, obviously its main attraction.
+It is a beautiful village with many sandy and pebbly beaches, ideal for a picnic on a sunny afternoon or paddleboarding on the calm, beautiful waters of Ohrid.